Troop 192 12 day trek, Itinerary 12-3, June 11-23, 10 scouts, 4 adults (photos by J. McDonald and A. McDonald, narrative by J. McDonald)

 3.1 miles.
 Elevation gain: 617′, Elevation loss 583′.

 Tuesday, June 15 – We had a deadline to make it to the Ponil Staff Camp to do a service project at 10:30a, so we got up at 3:30a so we could pack up, eat breakfast, and leave camp by 5a.
 We arrived at Ponil around 8:30a.
-It seemed like a long walk from Ponil Admin building to our campsite.
+It seemed like a long walk from the Ponil Admin building to our campsite the first time.
 Our Conservation project was working on building a new trail with 2 other crews.
 Scouts took pick axes and shovels to dig out and smooth out a trail.
-Scouts enjoyed working on the trail, digging out rocks and smoothing out the trail.
+Scouts enjoyed working on the trail, digging out rocks, and smoothing out the trail.
 We were disappointed that the cowboy action shooting program was cancelled due to 5 of the staff getting covid-19.
-Horseback riding was also on our Itinerary, but since only 5 horses were available and only the next morning, we skipped that activity.
-We went to the commissary to get root beers and some snacks.
+Horseback riding was also on our Itinerary, but since only 5 horses were available and only for the next morning, we skipped that activity.
+We went to the saloon at Ponil to get root beers and some snacks.
 Some people took showers.
 That night, was chuckwagon dinner.
-Garrett prepared beef stew with biscuits on top, in a Dutch Oven along with some peach cobbler.
+Garrett prepared beef stew with biscuits on top in a Dutch Oven along with some peach cobbler.
 The timing for the rain was good as it rained while we were eating dinner under the shelter.
-Later that night, we went to the Cantina show.
+Later that night, we went to the Cantina show and listened to live music.

 5.1 miles.
 Elevation gain: 115′, Elevation loss: 1465′.

 Wednesday, June 16 – We got up at 4:30a and left Ponil at 6:15a.
-It was quite an uphill out of Ponil with a big rock at one point we had to use our hands to crawl across.
+It was quite an uphill out of Ponil with a big rock at one point that we had to use our hands to crawl across.
+Fortunately it was dry.
 When we arrived at the ridge top, we took a short side tour to Hart Peak for a good panoramic view and got some cellular service.
 We then walked along the emergency road on the ridge top, which had quite a few steep up and down hills.
-We ate lunch at one of the few shady spots along the road and then descended into Metcalf Station.
-The sky was threatening to rain but it missed us.
+We ate lunch at one of the few shady spots along the road and then descended into Metcalf Station where the sky was threatening to rain but missed us.
 We set up camp in a field next to a stream near the Metcalf station.
-At 4p, the scouts learned how to install railroad ties at Metcalf Station and how to carry a section of 920 lb weight track.
+At 4p, the scouts learned how to install railroad ties at Metcalf Station and how to work together to carry a section of 920-pound weight track.
 The scouts then pumped the railroad cart down the track for 1/3 mile.
 It was a lot harder pumping the cart back up the track.
-That night there was a Bluegrass show on the veranda.
+That night there was a Bluegrass music show on the veranda.

 5.4 miles (+2 miles), Elevation gain: 1009′, Elevation loss 920′.
 Metcalf Station Elevation 7.246′

 Thursday, June 17 – We hiked out of Metcalf Station and up a hill.
 Later we had some ridge hiking until a steep descent into the Dan Beard Staff Camp.
-Our campsite at Dan Beard was on top of a little hill with a great view, but no shade.
+Our campsite at Dan Beard was on top of a little hill with a great view, but had no shade.
 At Dan Beard we participated in C.O.P.E.
 (Challenging Outdoor Personal Experience) team-building activities.
-It was fun to watch the scouts step onto a log and then have to sort themselves alphabetically without stepping off of the log.
+It was fun to watch the scouts figure out the challenge of stepping onto a log and then have to sort themselves alphabetically without stepping off of the log.
 Next, they had to balance on an “island” with some of the people blindfolded.
-If a side of the “island” touched the ground, everyone had to get off and start over.
-After that, scouts had to help each other climb up into a big net.
-That night Garrett cooked Teriyaki Chicken and rice.
+If a side of the “island” touched the ground, everyone had to get off and start over, entering the island over the same point over the fulcrum.
+For the next challenge, scouts had to help each other climb up into a big net.
+That night Garrett cooked Teriyaki Chicken and rice and some climbed up the hill for a great panoramic sunset view.

 4.7 miles.
 Elevation gain: 992′, Elevation loss: 308′.

-Friday, June 18 – Today was our longest hiking day – 8.7 miles to Pueblano, then another 1.3 miles to the campsite Pueblano Ruins.
-Our hike started uphill, to where some had hiked up the night before to see the sunset and a fantastic panoramic view.
-Then there were a few down and uphills and a nice slightly downhill ridge walk until we arrived at the Rich Cabin farm Staff Camp.
-We took a little tour of the Rich house, where the doors were short as people then averaged 5’2″ in height back then.
-We then walked a couple of miles on the road leading away from the house until we found our turn up a pretty steep and long hill.
+Friday, June 18 – Today was our longest hiking day – 8.7 miles to Pueblano, then another 1.3 miles to the campsite Pueblano Ruins, then some hiked back to Pueblano and back for the campfire program for another 2.6 miles total.
+Our morning hike started with an uphill to the peak where some had hiked up the night before to see the sunset and a fantastic panoramic view.
+Then there were a few down and uphills and a nice slightly downhill ridge walk until we arrived at the Rich Cabin Farm Staff Camp.
+The Rich family lived here from the late 1890s to the 1920s.
+We took a little tour of the Rich house, where the doors were short as people averaged 5’2″ in height back then.
+We then walked a couple of miles on the road leading away from the house until we found our right turn up a pretty steep and long hill.
 At the top, we arrived at a meadow where we encountered 2 horses out by themselves.
+The horses then walked the trail ahead of us and out of sight.
 We had lunch near a pond with Mt.
 Baldy in the background.
 We then walked down a rocky downhill road leading into Pueblano.
 The only activity available for us at Pueblano was railroad tie-making, where a round log is made into a square log.
-It takes about 5 hours for an experienced person to cut a railroad tie.
-After the activity, we then hiked another 1.5 miles along the stream to our campsite at Pueblano Ruins.
+It takes about 5 hours for an experienced person to cut a square railroad tie.
+After the activity, we then hiked another 1.3 miles along the stream to our campsite at Pueblano Ruins.
 Some of the group hiked back to Pueblano for the evening campfire program, arriving back at our campsite well after dark.